Compassion Fatigue Awareness Project

 Patricia has received many honors and accolades for her writing and compassion fatigue work, including the 'Excellence in Writing Award' presented by the National League of American Pen Women.
 Under her direction as Program Director, Ronald McDonald House at Stanford received the 2005 'Best Bets' award for its 'Healing Arts' program; and she has twice been awarded writing scholarships sponsored by the University of Washington as a Helen R. Whiteley Scholar.

-How to Manage Compassion Fatigue in Caregiving.
+In September 2016, Patricia presented a TEDx talk on the subject of compassion fatigue titled How to Manage Compassion Fatigue in Caregiving.
 You can view all of the talks from this event which was organized around the theme: Quality of Life.